Kwaza-ICT/kwaza-ict.github.io/docs/aws/deployment-and-operations-management/index.md

  - **Cost**: Running two environments at the same time can be expensive
  - **Data store**: Data store schema is too tihjtly coupled to code changes

+## Outputs

+ - Types of deployment
+   - what blue-green is recommended or not
+ - Elastic Beanstalk
+   - Deployment options
+ - CloudFormation
+   - Infrastructure as code